POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 Often, grids are split into batches, or reruns are done.
 In those cases, there will be individual :samp:`PSyGrid` objects created for each batch or rerun.
-This step will join them into one.
+This step will join them into a single combined :samp:`PSyGrid` object representing the complete grid.
 The :samp:`step_2.csv` file should have a matrix structure.
 The columns contain the grids which should be combined to the one specified in the header (first) row.
 The :samp:`DATA_ID` corresponds here to the column number (starting with 0).
 Here is an example: